 The goal of the installation is that each sensor has a decent signal to one or more Cloud Connectors to transmit its readings to the cloud.

 The most reliable way to assess the sensor's signal strength is on-site through a survey.
 Bring a few sensors and Cloud Connectors to the site and test the connection and range at the intended installation locations.

-When surveys are not possible, plan based on the assumption that a Cloud Connector covers around 1000 m2 or sensors within 25 meters in a typical office environment.
+When surveys are impossible, plan based on the assumption that a Cloud Connector covers sensors within 40 meters in a typical office environment (Please note that Motion sensors and CO2 sensors have a wider wireless range).
 The building type, environment, and practical mounting of sensors and Cloud Connectors will affect actual coverage.

 - Place Cloud Connectors centrally to the sensors